Mel Robbins: Saying These 2 Words Could Fix Your Anxiety! (Brand New Trick)

 Notable Quotes

-Stop letting people's reactions affect your decisions
+Stay in your peace, stay in your power, and stop letting other people's reactions affect your decisions